henrycatalinismith/666a.se/contributing.md

 ### Discord

 There's a [666a Discord](https://discord.gg/Xgb6a5wQAj), and you can be on it.
-Joining the Discord counts as contributing.
+Joining the Discord counts as contributing!

 ### Email